José Giovanni: Eleven and a half years in prison

 On 14 November 1951, Damiani's sentence was reduced to twenty years hard labor.
-Finally, President René Coty remitted the sentence on 30 November 1956 and Joseph Damiani was released from prison at the age of thirty-three on 4 December 1956 after serving eleven and a half years.
+Finally, President René Coty remitted the sentence on 30 November 1956 and Damiani was released from prison at the age of thirty-three on 4 December 1956 after serving eleven and a half years.

-The writer and film-maker
+The writer and filmmaker

 Straight after his release from prison, Damiani wrote his first novel, The Break (Le Trou), under the name of "José Giovanni".
 It tells of the escape he attempted from prison with four other inmates by digging a tunnel from their cell into the Paris sewers in 1947 when he was awaiting trial for murder.
 His lawyer, who had encouraged him to write, took the book to author and editor Roger Nimier through whom it was published by Éditions Gallimard.
 His style, at times uncouth and clumsy, can surprise the reader with its strong and sometimes disturbing scenes.
 The novel was turned into a film by Jacques Becker in 1960.

 In 1958 the editor Marcel Duhamel introduced Giovanni to the Série noire publishing imprint, where he came to notice with the publication of three novels that same year: